What is SEO and SEO Tactics in 2023 – Full Guide

 Why SEO is important

-Online platforms such as social media, paid advertising, and other media can drive traffic to websites, but search engines drive targeted and free traffic to your website.
+Online platforms such as social media, paid to advertise, and other media can drive traffic to websites, but search engines drive targeted and free traffic to your website.

 Paid advertisements are considerably less effective than organic search results, covering more digital space, looking more credible to savvy searchers, and receiving more clicks.
 Only 2.8% of people click on paid advertisements in all US searches.